-238. HONORIUS OF AUTUN (Honorius Augustodunensis).
+171. HONORIUS OF AUTUN (Honorius Augustodunensis).
 De imagine mundi.

 [Nuremberg, Anton Koberger, 1472].
 Folio.
 Rubricated in red throughout and about half of the spaces left for initials filled in red by hand.
-19th century red sheepskin, marbled sides. € 45,000

-First edition of the popular "Imago mundi" of Honorius Augustodunensis (1080-1154), an incunabular encyclopaedia of popular cosmology and geography combined with a chronicle of world history, containing references to Arabia, Syria, Palestine, and the Saracens and thus providing one of the earliest mentions of Arabia ever printed.
+19th century red sheepskin, marbled sides. € 45,000 cosmology and geography combined with a chronicle of world history, containing references to Arabia, Syria, Palestine, and the Saracens and thus providing one of the earliest mentions of Arabia ever printed.
 The monk Honorius takes the river Nile as the boundary between Africa and Asia (naming the latter continent in its entirety "India").
 Arabia is described in the subsection on Mesopotamia.
 The description of this country, found along the Tigris and the Euphrates, also includes an account of the Kingdom of Sheba, home of the Queen of Sheba, and is said to be inhabited by the Moabites, Syrians, Saracens and others.
 After Mesopotamia we find Syria, including Phoenicia, which is followed by sections on Palestine and Egypt.